devscanr/resume-checklist/README.md

 In the description of tasks and achievements, use active voice and past tense (increased, created, implemented).
 The years and months of work should be indicated.
 Specify the skills that were used in this position.
 For the last place, you can even indicate a contact person for communication (maximizing trust).

-Pro tip: add industries of each company you worked in.

 ### 3️⃣ Education